Optometry located in Redondo Beach, CA

 For mild keratoconus, an updated glasses prescription can help with your symptoms.

 Collagen cross-linking treatment involves riboflavin eye drops and ultraviolet (UV) light.
 This treatment can help reinforce the collagen in your corneas to stop keratoconus progression.
+This treatment is performed by an ophthalmologist.

 For more serious keratoconus, the team might refer you for surgery to implant a small device that pushes down your cornea.
 In the most severe cases, you could need a corneal transplant to replace your cornea with donor tissue.